 In this step, you’ll add new DNS entries to your DNS record.

-Once you’ve added and saved your entries, go back to your Weglot account tab, click “Check DNS”.
-It can take a few minutes.
-If everything is correct, then you should see green check icons.
-It means the DNS entries were successfully configured.
+Once you’ve added and saved your entries, go back to your Weglot account tab.
+Click “Check DNS” (this may take a few minutes).
+If everything is correct, you should see green check icons.
+This means the DNS entries were successfully configured.
 Then, click on “Next”.

-You’ll now be able to see the language switcher button at the bottom of your website and see your newly translated PrestaShop website (if it’s not there yet, it might just take a few minutes to appear if you have a cache system).
+You’ll now be able to see the language-switch button at the bottom of your website and see your newly translated PrestaShop website (if it’s not there yet, it might just take a few minutes to appear–especially if you have a cache system).